Flying-Saga/BB_ReferEarnBot/README.md

 ---

+## Error Handler
+The bot includes a robust error handler to prevent disruptions and notify admins of issues:
+- Handles message edit failures (when a message is not modified)
+- Detects if the bot is not an admin in log channels and alerts the admin
+- Checks if the bot lacks admin permissions in mandatory join channels
+- Prevents withdrawal requests if the user's wallet is not set
+- Input validation for every command (e.g., ensures numeric input for balance-related commands, etc)

 ## 📌 Setup Instructions

 ### How to Set Up

 1. **Clone the Bot**
-   - If bot is available on BB Store then, **clone from the Bot Store**.
+   - If bot is available on BB Store then, **clone from the BB Bot Store**.
    - Alternatively, clone from **GitHub** using this repo link.
 2. **Set Admin**
    - Start your bot by /start command.
    - Bot will automically set you as admin and you get "⚙️ Admin Panel" button in bot to manage.
 If you want to change admin id you can do from web based admin-panel.
+   - Bot also make admin-panel in *Bot.Business* web to adjust values.

 3. **Done!** 🎉
    Now this bot is **ready to use** with full functionality.